Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Introduction

 Another related area of study in risk-sensitive RL focuses on dynamic Markov coherent risk measures, a class of risk measures that are coherent and time-consistent.
 Under this framework, \citet{ruszczynski2010risk} proposed a policy iteration method and proved its asymptotic convergence guarantee. \citet{shen2014risk} proposed a Q-learning method with an asymptotic convergence guarantee. \citet{coache2023reinforcement} explored RL in the context of convex risk measures and developed algorithms based on policy gradients to learn the optimal policy.
 Moreover, \citet{huang2021convergence} designed a policy gradient method for MDP with Markov coherent risk and proved its convergence toward the stationary point.
 Recently, \citet{coache2022conditionally} examined dynamic spectral risk, a subset of dynamic coherent risk measures.
 They found that dynamic spectral risk measures can be well-approximated by neural networks and proposed an actor-critic-based RL algorithm based on this finding. {\citet{xu2023regret} studied the case where the objective is defined recursively using the optimized certainty equivalent, a family of risk measures.
 They designed a value-iteration-based algorithm with a regret guarantee. }

 As a popular coherent risk measure that helps in understanding the losses in the worst-case scenarios, conditional value at risk (CVaR) has been incorporated into RL in some very recent works \citep{bastani2022regret,wang2023near}.
-Specifically, \citet{bastani2022regret} proposed a value-iteration-based algorithm achieving an $\Tilde{\calO}(\tau^{-1}\sqrt{HSAK})$ regret where $\tau$ is the risk tolerance of CVaR. \citet{wang2023near} improved their result up to polynomial factors.
+Specifically, \citet{bastani2022regret} proposed a value-iteration-based algorithm achieving an $\Tilde{\calO}(\tau^{-1}\sqrt{HSAK})$ regret where $\tau$ is the risk tolerance of CVaR. \citet{wang2023near} improved this result up to polynomial factors.
 However, algorithms based on risk measures often rely on nested Monte Carlo simulations, making them computationally intractable in many scenarios.

-Finally, it is worth mentioning the case of risk-neutral RL can be recovered from our setting by choosing a linear utility function.
-Under the risk-neural setting, \citet{azar2017minimax} proved that the lower bound of the regret is of order $\Omega(\sqrt{H^2SAT})$, and also showed that the value iteration method with upper confidence bound can achieve this optimal regret. \\
+Finally, it is worth mentioning that the case of risk-neutral RL can be recovered from our setting by choosing a linear utility function.
+Under the risk-neutral setting, \citet{azar2017minimax} proved that the lower bound of the regret is of order $\Omega(\sqrt{H^2SAT})$, and also showed that the value iteration method with upper confidence bound can achieve this optimal regret. \\

 The paper is organized as follows.
-Section \ref{sec: setting} presents the set-up of risk-sensitive MDP and some mathematical properties of the framework.
+Section \ref{sec:setting} presents the setup of risk-sensitive MDP and outlines key mathematical properties of the framework.
 With an accessible simulator, Section \ref{sec:VIGU} details the VIGU Algorithm along with its sample complexity analysis.
-In cases where a simulator is not available, Section \ref{sec:VIGU-UCB_simulator} introduces the VIGU-UCB Algorithm and its regret analysis.
+For scenarios where a simulator is not available, Section \ref{sec:VIGU-UCB_simulator} introduces the VIGU-UCB Algorithm and its regret analysis. {Lastly, Section \ref{sec:regret_LB} establishes a novel theoretical regret lower bound.}